guardian/scrooge-extras/README.md

 # sbt-scrooge-typescript

-An SBT plugin to generate javascript and typescript definition from thrift files.
+An SBT plugin to generate typescript definitions from thrift files.

-It leverages Twitter's Scrooge plugin to resolve thrift dependencies, and calls the `thrift` command line.
+It leverages Twitter's Scrooge plugin to resolve thrift dependencies.

 ## Why